- About the Major

 Students at the Philip Merrill College of Journalism study under journalists who have helped shape the face of some the world's best news organizations.

-- Professor Carl Sessions Stepp, who helped create USA TODAY as national editor, contributes regularly to the college's American Journalism Review in addition to his teaching.
+- Professor Carl Sessions Stepp, who helped create USA TODAY as national editor, contributes regularly to the college's all-digital American Journalism Review in addition to his teaching.

 - Ira Chinoy, former computer-assisted reporting director at the Washington Post, is a two-time Pulitzer winner and pioneer in the techniques of computer-assisted reporting and investigative journalism.